Biyuktul/akh/README.md

-# Project Title

-Police Station Record Management System
+# Police Station Record Management System - Backend (Django)

+This repository contains the backend codebase for the Police Station Record Management System.
+The backend is built using Django, a powerful and flexible Python web framework.

+## Features

+- RESTful APIs to handle requests from the frontend (react).
+- Secure user authentication.
+- Integration with the frontend using API endpoints.

-## Description
+## Technologies Used

-This is a web-based application that helps police stations manage their records efficiently.
-It is built using React for the frontend and Python Django for the backend.
-The system provides a user-friendly interface for officers to record, search and manage criminal records, case files, and other related information.
+- Django: A high-level Python web framework for rapid development and clean design.
+- Django Rest Framework (DRF): A powerful and flexible toolkit for building Web APIs.
+- Microsoft SQL: A relational database for data storage.

-## Installation
+## Getting Started

+To run the backend locally, follow these steps:

-1. Clone the repository.
+1. Clone this repository to your local machine.
-2. Install the dependencies for the frontend:
+2. Navigate to the project directory using the terminal.
-3. Install the dependencies for the backend:
+3. Install the required dependencies (we recommend using a virtual environment):
+4. pipenv install
-4. Create a SQL Server database and configure the backend settings in `backend/police_records/settings.py`.
+4. Set up the MSSQL database and update the database configuration in `settings.py`.
+5. Apply the database migrations
+6. Create a superuser for the Django admin panel:
-5. Run the development server for the backend: `python manage.py runserver`
+7. Start the development server
-6. Navigate to `http://localhost:8000` in your web browser to use the application.